86 billion dollars.

 Best for: All back pain causes.

-Infrared light therapy is a scientifically proven drug-free, non-invasive and side-effect free method to ease and even stop low back pain – Sometimes in less than 5 minutes, for up to 6 hours.
+Infrared light therapy is a scientifically proven drug-free, non-invasive, and side-effect-free method to ease and even stop low back pain – sometimes in less than 5 minutes, for up to 6 hours.

-Infrared light (invisible, 800 to 1000nm) penetrates to a depth of 4 cm and deeper and is felt as heat which boosts your blood circulation in the area and provides relief for your bones, joints and deep muscle tissue.
+Infrared light (invisible, 800 to 1000nm) penetrates to a depth of 4 cm and deeper and is felt as heat which boosts your blood circulation in the area and provides relief for your bones, joints, and deep muscle tissue.

-A systematic review of 22 clinical studies of the effect of low level laser therapy (FIR rays) has found:
+A systematic review of 22 clinical studies of the effect of low-level laser therapy (FIR rays) has found:

 There is strong evidence that LLLT can modulatr inflammatory pain…and can be used to significantly reduce acute inflammatory pain.

-4. Pain Relieving Bath
+4. Pain-Relieving Bath

 Best for: Muscle and nerve pain

-Hot bath is known as an ancient-old remedy for muscle pain.
+A hot bath is known as an ancient-old remedy for muscle pain.

 5. Turmeric